-In the mid-2000s Bob passed away and the Holmes brothers found themselves on the same coast and aching to keep the family tradition going.
+In 2004 Bob passed away and the Holmes brothers found themselves on the same coast and aching to keep the family tradition going.
 Then The Holmes Detective Agency became IPCybercrime, focusing on Rob and Jason‘s specialties.
+Intellectual Property cases and the Web.
 In 2007 the Holmes brothers moved their corporate headquarters to Plano, Texas, home to many major corporate headquarters including Dr Pepper Snapple Group, Bank of America Home Loans, HP Enterprise Services, Capital One, JCPenney, Ericsson, Alcatel-Lucent, Frito-Lay, Dell and Toyota.
 This is where IPCybercrime really began to flourish, becoming a staple in the intellectual property cybercrime space.

 MI:33 – The Next Phase

 In 2009, we began taking in a large number of cases related to physicals threats and information leaks.
 Over the next few years, our case intake for these types of cases became competitive with out Intellectual Property work.
 In 2014, Rob decided to return to the West Coast to head up and re-open the Los Angeles office.
 While the Texas office handles the company’s operations, the new California office focuses on business development.
 We changed the name of the company because IPCybercrime was too descriptive, in that, our portfolio was now much wider than our original specialty.
 Hence the non-descriptive, mysterious-sounding name MI:33.
 Over the last decade, our clients have been requesting non-IP services, such as threat management, data leaks, incident response, and hack prevention.